 - The “how” focuses on the children’s experience and involvement in the activity.

-Copyright (c) 2009 Deborah J. Stewart; All rights reserved!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Copyright (c) 2009 Deborah J. Stewart; All rights reserved!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!